KudzaiMunyukwa95/KudzaiMunyukwa95/README.md

 ## What I Bring

-Three years structuring and negotiating agricultural reinsurance treaties across Africa, combined with hands-on development of the geospatial and data pipelines that power modern parametric products.
+More than six years structuring and negotiating agricultural reinsurance treaties across Africa, combined with hands-on development of the geospatial and data pipelines that power modern parametric products.
 I work across the full stack - from satellite data ingestion to insurance product design to client delivery.

 ---